 - Falsely certifying service or product compliance provided to government

 Given the demands on the health care system, the bar for pursuing providers on the front lines of COVID-19 may be set higher.
-In fact, provisions of the CARES Act provide immunity to certain providers with claims for emergency COVID-19 services, and recognize liability immunity for certain respiratory protective devices deemed a priority during the public health emergency.
+In fact, provisions of the CARES Act provide immunity to certain providers with claims for emergency COVID-19 services and recognize liability immunity for certain respiratory protective devices deemed a priority during the public health emergency.

 Still, providers in the trenches may face allegations that emergency care was not provided in good faith.
-Similar risks exist for providers who operate under the CMS’ blanket waiver of Stark Law sanctions.
+Similar risks exist for providers who operate under CMS’ blanket waiver of Stark Law sanctions.

 - Review and understand all conditions of payment, and adopt best practice to ensure compliance with requirements